Organization of the Judicial Branch

 Forty-two senior judges, who are retired from the bench, each hear cases approximately 60 days per year in districts where there are vacancies, a backlog of cases, conflicts of interest, etc.

-From Fiscal Year 2012 to Fiscal Year 2013, county court filings decreased 7.87 percent, with the greatest area of decrease occurring in misdemeanor filings.
-In the same period, district court filings decreased by 20.21 percent, with the greatest area of decrease in civil filings, while the greatest area of growth was in mental health filings.
+In Fiscal Year 2014, county court filings decreased 12.21 percent, with the greatest area of decrease in civil filings.
+In the same period, district court filings decreased by 6.25 percent, with the greatest area of decrease in civil filings, while the greatest area of growth was in mental health filings.

 In Fiscal Year 2016, there were 412,714 cases filed statewide at the County Court level (excluding Denver County Court), 217,569 cases filed in District Court, 2,204 in the Court of Appeals, and 1,494 in the Supreme Court.
 There were 844 cases filed in the water courts.